krother/probably_fun/articles/correlation.rst

 function like in Excel or seaborn works.
 Especially in a course on Machine Learning you might want to follow up with any of the following:

--  :ref:`correlation`
 -  multiple linear regression
 -  how to find optimal parameters (Normal Equation vs. Gradient Descent)
 -  regularization, Ridge, Lasso
 -  assumptions and the Gauss-Markov Theorem